 When women shave areas like their legs, bikini, and armpits, it’s important that they can see what they’re doing without their hand or the body of the razor getting in the way.
 Women’s razors usually have a bigger arc so the head of the razor won’t block their view.

-Finally, women’s razors usually have built-in lubrication, where most men’s razors don’t (or have a very small lubrication strip).
+Finally, women’s razors usually have built-in lubrication, whereas most men’s razors don’t (or have a very small lubrication strip).

 This lubrication can come in different forms, like bars of shave lotion that sit around the head like a donut or gel strips around the blades.